 All About ERP

-ERP is Enterprise Resource Planning.
+Enterprise Resource Planning.
 The current evolution of manufacturing resources planning (MRP and MRPII) systems.
 ERP provides the foundation for integrating enterprise-wide information systems.
 These systems will link all aspects of a company's operations including human resources, financial planning, manufacturing, and distribution, as well as connect the organization to its customers and suppliers.

 ERPS (Enterprise Resource Planning Systems) comprises of a commercial software packages that promises the seamless integration of all the information flowing through the company - financial, accounting, human resources, supply chain and customer information.